amv/node-miniboss/README.md

 ## Vaporware notice

 This readme acts as a project specification.
-The server will be done when it will be done.
+Only small parts of the server are implemented at this point.

 ## Installation